-Up-to-date information about visa requirements is available on the official website of the French Ministry of Interior: www.diplomatie.gouv.fr/venir/visas (in French, English and Spanish).
+Up-to-date information about visa requirements is available on the official website of the French Foreign Ministry.
 The site is well organised.
 Based on the country of residency, your nationality and length and purpose of stay it gives all important information, such as:

-- Visas requirments, types and issuing conditions (such as valid passport, health insurance, proof of sufficient sources, proof of preliminary entry to the education institution in case of students, etc.)
+- Visas requirements, types and issuing conditions (such as valid passport, health insurance, proof of sufficient sources, proof of preliminary entry to the education institution in case of students, etc.)

-- documentation required for an application and where to apply (with address and phone/fax numbers), which is usually the Consular section of the French Embassy in the country of residence
+- Documentation required for an application and where to apply (with address and phone numbers), which is usually the Consular section of the French Embassy in the country of residence